MENU

 Grandma’s Marathon is committed to ensuring our events, programs, and services are accessible to all participants, volunteers, vendors, spectators, and community members.
 Our intention is that organization adhere to the principles of social equity and inclusion and remain open, welcoming, safe, and accessible for all who participate.

 We will provide reasonable accommodation for individuals with permanent physical, intellectual, visual, auditory, or sensory impairments.
-If you require an accommodation, please contact us via email at [email protected] or via phone at (218) 727-0947.
+If you require an accommodation, please contact Event Operations Manager Erin Hamrick via email at [email protected] or via phone at (218) 727-0947.

-NOTE: If you need accommodation for Grandma’s Marathon weekend, you must either indicate your need on your registration form or contact us directly prior to June 1.
+NOTE: If you need accommodation for Grandma’s Marathon weekend, you must indicate your need on your registration form or contact us directly by May 15.

 PHYSICAL IMPAIRMENTS

-Participants with physical and/or mobility impairments are eligible to participate in either our pushrim wheelchair or duo division.
+Participants with physical and/or mobility impairments are eligible to participate in either our pushrim wheelchair division or as part of a duo team.

 Pushrim Wheelchair Division